-An integrated summary is the Self-directed interventions should not simply mirror other interventions on the plan, or default to attending treatment.
+An integrated summary of the self-directed interventions should not simply mirror other interventions on the plan or default to attending treatment.
 Rather, try to focus on the specific "value-added" tasks the person can pursue on their own, building on their strengths and interests.

 For example: